-Many women are purging their cabinets of chemical-based products and turning towards natural ones, including brands free of fragrances, parabens, and sulphates.
-And this isn’t only a trend among women—men also prefer natural ingredients.
+Many women are purging their cabinets of chemical-based products and opting for natural ones, including cosmetic brands free of fragrances, parabens, and sulphates.
+And this isn’t only a trend among women; men also prefer natural ingredients.

-The most popular Canadian clean beauty brands are Evio Beauty, Nudestix, Graydon Skincare, Pure Amada, Adewunmi, Birch Babe, and Elate Cosmetics.
+The most popular Canadian clean beauty brands are Evio Beauty, Nudestix, Graydon Skincare, Pure Anada, Adewunmi, Birch Babe, and Elate Cosmetics.

 In 2018, eye makeup performed 3.29% better than in 2017, thus making it the best year for eye cosmetics.
 Furthermore, the data showed that although sales reached $500 million in 2020, this marked an 11.17% decrease from 2019.

-Makeup industry statistics indicated that mascara was the best-selling product among eye makeup, contrary to eyeliner, which had the lowest sales.
+Makeup industry statistics indicate that mascara was the bestselling product among eye makeup, as opposed to eyeliner, which had the lowest sales.

 What cosmetic products are most profitable?

 We all want to stay youthful and look radiant.
-So, it’s only natural that the most profitable cosmetic products are skincare products.
-In fact, the Canadian skincare industry generated $1.6 billion in sales (between 2015 and 2019).
+So, it’s only natural that the most profitable cosmetic products are skincare items.
+In fact, the Canadian skincare industry generated total sales of $1.7 billion in 2019.

 How much is the personal care industry worth?

-According to stats from 2021, Canada’s personal care and beauty industry is projected to generate $9.7 billion in revenue.
-Personal care was the industry’s central sector and had a market value of $4.6 billion in 2021.
+According to stats from 2022, Canada’s personal care and beauty industry is projected to generate $10.99 billion in revenue by the end of the year.
+Personal care is the industry’s central sector and has a market value of $5.29 billion.

 How much money does the perfume industry make?

-Globally, the fragrances and the perfume market is forecast to reach US$54.6 billion by 2027.
-In Canada, the fragrance segment in 2021 adds up to $1,059.5 million in revenue.
+Globally, the fragrance and perfume market is forecast to reach US$54.6 billion by 2027.
+In Canada, the fragrance segment in 2022 adds up to $1.09 billion in revenue.